212-962-1020 Menu

 If you or a loved one have sustained a traumatic brain injury because of someone else’s negligence, legal action may be required to help you obtain financial compensation for all of your losses.

-At the Law Offices of Michael S. Lamonsoff, we litigate every case aggressively litigate to make sure you receive a settlement or verdict that will fairly and justly compensate you for the full extent of your injuries.
+At the Law Offices of Michael S. Lamonsoff, our traumatic brain injury attorneys in New York City litigate every case aggressively litigate to make sure you receive a settlement or verdict that will fairly and justly compensate you for the full extent of your injuries.

 Contact us to learn how we can help with your head injury accident